 Next, enter the amount of ETH you would like to withdraw from Arbitrum back to Layer 1.
 If you wish to withdraw an ERC-20 token instead, click the ERC-20 tab and then enter the L2 token contract address and amount to withdraw.
 You can find L2 token addresses on Arbiscan or the Arbitrum token list.
 When you’re ready, click the

-After you select an option, confirm the transaction in your wallet.
+Confirm the transaction in your wallet.

 That's it!
 Within a few minutes your transaction should be confirmed and the funds returned to your wallet on Layer 1.